-Bright and tangy, this well-balanced Pickled Beet Hummus White Bean Dip with Za’atar, Feta, and Mint is as pretty as it is delicious.
+Bright and tangy with an earthy sweetness, this Pickled Beet Hummus recipe has white beans, za’atar, feta, and mint, and is as pretty as it is delicious.

 There’s absolutely no need to buy store-bought hummus when you discover just how easy it is to make at home.
 To make hummus, I simply add all ingredients to a food processor or blender and process until smooth and creamy.
 It couldn’t be any easier.